rizo/Nanogear/README.md

 ![image][1]

-Nanogear is a C++ library enabling developers to write client and server side RESTful applications.
+Nanogear is a C++ library based on Qt enabling developers to write client and server side RESTful applications.
 It is built with these principles in mind:

 - Easy to understand API
 - Cross-platform compatibility